gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideTesting.md

 If you prefer not to use webAppCreator, you may create a test case suite by hand by following the instructions below:

 1.  **Define a class that extends [GWTTestCase](/javadoc/latest/com/google/gwt/junit/client/GWTTestCase.html).** Make sure your test class is on the module source path (e.g. in the `client` subpackage of your module.)
-You can add new source paths by editing the [module XML file](DevGuideOrganizingProjects.html#DevGuideModuleXml) and adding a `&lt;source&gt;` element.
+You can add new source paths by editing the [module XML file](DevGuideOrganizingProjects.html#DevGuideModuleXml) and adding a `<source>` element.
 2.  **If you do not have a GWT module yet, create a [module](DevGuideOrganizingProjects.html#DevGuideModules) that causes the source for your test case to be included.** If you are adding a test case to an existing GWT app, you can just use the existing module.
 3.  **Implement the method [GWTTestCase.getModuleName()](/javadoc/latest/com/google/gwt/junit/client/GWTTestCase.html#getModuleName()) to return the fully-qualified name of the module.** This is the glue that tells the JUnit test case which module to instantiate.
 4.  **Compile your test case class to bytecode.** You can use the Java compiler directly using [javac](http://java.sun.com/j2se/1.5.0/docs/tooldocs/windows/javac.html) or a Java IDE such as [Eclipse](http://eclipse.org).